 - learning to improvise and creatively “think on their feet”

-In addition to performing in the annual Chanukah show, fifth through eighth graders can audition for the Middle School spring musical.
-This production takes different forms each year, from musicals like Fiddler on the Roof, Jr. to musical revues featuring Jewish composers.
+Each year students in third through eighth graders can audition for the spring musical.
+Previous productions have included Willy Wonka, Junior and Seussical.
 The spring musical is a full scale production that invites students with interests from performance to tech to be involved in a very professional and highly rewarding experience.